mattdailis/travelblog/_posts/2018-03-30-Views-of-Sarajevo.md

 Cajhana and graffiti advertising the local soccer club.

 After a short while we came upon our first graveyard.
-What had looked like a park on google maps was actually a grassy hillside covered in prestine white stone pillars with a square cross-section, ending in a point at the top.
+What had looked like a park on Google Maps was actually a grassy hillside covered in prestine white stone pillars with a square cross-section, ending in a point at the top.
 Each one marked a grave, and when we came closer we could see that none of the death dates were from before 1992.